Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Duolingo to me is kind of like Babbel Lite.
 The Duolingo program is similar to Babbel in many ways, but just not as deep or comprehensive.
 Let me break it down for you.

-As for the lessons themselves, as noted above, they are a lot like Babbel’s.
-They’re very short and only take about 5 to 10 minutes to complete.
+The lessons are very short and only take about 5 to 10 minutes to complete.
 Not surprisingly, that’s largely because each lesson is made up of a dozen or so quick-hit, interactive drills and exercises.
 These exercises include:

 writing full sentences